 There are things that you can do to help overcome your personal stress; focusing on what you can control, reaching out to help others.
 This is not only good for our own mental health but can allow our wider circle of friends, family and community to benefit too.

 Our current situation is unpredictable, new and uncertain, all the ingredients that can lead to negative thoughts and ultimately anxiety.
 Always remember that this is perfectly normal.
 Give yourself time to adjust and accept the situation we find yourselves in.

 There are many ways and means of making this new temporary way of life more acceptable and encouraging a health mental health regime.
 You might even find that you form new healthy habits that will remain with you long after this period has passed.

-• Reach out to family and friends and colleagues.
+• Talk to family and friends and colleagues.
 If you live alone, reach out and create regular online calls.
+Keep your communication open.

 • Control what you can in your home environment.
 Ensure you have sensible supplies of what you need for now.
 Establish a coordinated family plan if you are now isolating with partners and children.
 Look at ways to ensure you stay physically healthy and maintain fitness where you can.

 • Take care in the morning.
 For many people, anxiety can often be worse in the mornings.
 Just take it a step at a time.
 Know that these feelings will pass as you start to focus on what you would like to achieve throughout the day.

 • Be mindful of your media consumption.
 Consider the sources of the information you are absorbing.
 Reduce the number of news alerts you are receiving daily on your phone.
 Bombarding your mind with bad news constantly will heighten any feelings of anxiety and fear.

 • Routine is your friend.
 Keep to a routine if you can: good sleep patterns, healthy diet, create work/home boundaries if possible, consider practicing meditation.
 Use your time to exercise and stimulate all your feel-good neurotransmitters.
 Try to have some time offline each day and turn your phone off.